 Composite decking materials like Trex® are made from wood fibers and recycled plastics.
 This means composite decking, unlike wood decking, is resistant to rotting, warping, mildewing, splintering, and fading.
 Over time, composite decks are more durable and longer lasting in extreme weather and withstand wear and tear better, making composite decks a top choice for today’s homeowners.

 But that doesn’t mean it’s completely resistant to slippery conditions.
-However, composite decking does have features that make it more non-slip than wooden decking, natural wood, or real wood.
+However, composite decking does have features that make it more non-slip than real, natural wood decking.

 Factors Influencing Slip Resistance